Are you looking for the best WordPress advertising plugin for your website?

 5. Elite Video Player

 Elite Video Player is a responsive video player for WordPress.
-So why is it on this list?
-Did I accidently copy and paste it from the list of video player plugins I’m writing?
+So why is it on an ad management plugins list?
+Did I accidentally copy and paste it from the list of video player plugins I’m writing?

 No, this plugin is supposed to be here.
 See, Elite Video Player also adds powerful advertising options to any of the videos that you embed in WordPress.